smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 !!!
 !@

-@![android, javaSE, javaEE]
+@![android]
 `// TODO - See index.md Make sure the IMPORTANT block is necessary for android and if so add inLine tags for android specific notes`
 !@

 ### Implementing onTouchEvent Yourself

 If apps want to have access to the raw touch data, the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android]`TODO Add proper detail here for the event listener`!@ notification can be evaluated.
 This callback will be fired for every touch of the user and contains the following data:

 ##### Type
 Touch Type   | What does this mean?